Lexpedite/blawx/docs/_pages/variables.md

 ### Sameness and Differentness

-Blawx is going to automatically find data that can be put in the place of the variable everwhere it appears.
+Blawx is going to automatically find data that can be put in the place of the variable everywhere it appears.
 So it checks to see if the data is the same in each place the same variable is used.

 You might assume that Blawx also checks to see if a *different* piece of data is used